 The Compliance Committee

-Chaired by Kathy Cox with Roger Matthews and John Cripps as members, has the primary responsibility for ensuring compliance with the AIM Rules for Companies concerning the disclosure of information.
+Chaired by Kathy Cox and John Cripps as members, has the primary responsibility for ensuring compliance with the AIM Rules for Companies concerning the disclosure of information.
 The Compliance Committee works closely with the Board to ensure that the Company’s Nominated Adviser is provided with any information it reasonably requests or requires in order that it may carry out its responsibilities under the AIM Rules.